-If you’re not able to stay 6 feet away from other people, then yes, you should wear a mask when out running, walking or working out, especially if you’re in an enclosed space.
+If you’re in an enclosed space, like a gym, it may still be safer to wear a mask.
 It may not always be comfortable but it’s your best chance at reducing the risk of catching or spreading COVID-19.

-If you or a family member is struggling with anxiety or if you have questions about how to stay safe during COVID-19, talk to your primary care provider.
+If you or a family member is struggling with anxiety, talk to your primary care provider.
 They can help answer any questions you may have and ease fears.
 They can also refer you to a mental health specialist, so you get the support you need.
-Use our provider directory to search for one in your area.
+You can also use the Providence provider directory to search for a specialist in your area.